 Section 1 -- Proposing an Amendment:

-An amendment to this Constitution may be proposed: by a petition signed by ten (10) residence hall students; by an active RHA member; or by the RSA Executive Board.
+An amendment to this Constitution may be proposed: by a petition signed by ten (10) residence hall students; which can include RSA Executive Members and current RHA members.
 A petition must be submitted in writing.